 Yoga is the union of breathing and mindful movement known to strengthen, energize, release stress and tension, and bring balance to your mind and body.
 All levels are welcome.
 Check with your healthcare provider before beginning any exercise program.
 Zoom joining information will be communicated to those registered and it can be shared with others.
 Recording is strictly prohibited.
 Classes will be closed and locked punctually at the start hour.

-The Knit & Crochet group meets weekly to socialize, help each other with new techniques and show off their final works of art!
+The Knit & Crochet group meets virtually to socialize, help each other with new techniques and show off their final works of art!

 ZUMBA Fitness classes are the most FUN way to lose weight and say healthy!
 Classes are simple enough for anyone to follow.
 There will be options for beginners as well as advanced students so you can work at your own pace.
 The goal is for you to have a great time and not even realize you are getting an amazing workout!

 Please join us for a special presentation by Earl Miller focusing on the Tulsa 1921 Massacre & Kristallnacht.
 This talk will be followed by a panel discussion including Willie Trotman, President of the Spring Valley NAACP and Andrea Winograd, Executive Director of the Holocaust Museum & Center for Tolerance and Education.